Gooey <-->

 December

-On the Tuesday after Thanksgiving, partner with a charity, community center, or school to give back to the less fortunate.
+On the Tuesday after Thanksgiving, partner with a charity, community center, or school to give back to your community.
 Some ways to contribute include setting up a food or coat drive, donating gift cards to a shelter, or purchasing toys for a local children’s hospital.
-Make sure to publicize the event in advance of Thanksgiving, so employees can leverage Black Friday specials to give even more.

 What better way to ring in the holiday season than with an ugly sweater competition?
 In addition to organizing the usual contest between employees, you can also enroll in an ugly sweater 5K run for charity.

-December is host to a slew of special holidays, so why not pick a day to acknowledge them all?
+December hosts a slew of special holidays, so why not pick a day to acknowledge them all?
 The winter solstice marks the astronomical start of winter and the shortest day in the Northern Hemisphere.
 Celebrate your team with an office potluck or holiday party — or send them a surprise bundle of gifts to their home address.

 Best Practices for Promoting Holidays to Your Team

-• Communicate early: Give your employees ample notice about upcoming engagement holidays so they can plan accordingly.
+1. Communicate early.
+Give your employees ample notice about upcoming engagement holidays so they can plan accordingly.
 Share an HR calendar at the beginning of the year.

-• Provide equal access to fun: Ensure that your engagement holidays aren’t geared exclusively for your onsite staff or a specific timezone.
-Thoughtfully consider ways to involve international and remote colleagues.
+2. Provide equal access to fun.
+Ensure that the fun activities on engagement holidays aren’t geared exclusively for your on-site staff or a specific time zone.
+Thoughtfully consider ways to involve international and remote colleagues in team bonding to boost employee engagement.

-• Maintain a holiday calendar: Use a shared calendar or scheduling software to track holidays and time-off requests, making it easy for employees to see when the next company holiday is.
+3. Maintain a holiday calendar.
+Use a shared calendar or scheduling software to track holidays and time-off requests, making it easy for employees to see when the next company holiday is.
 Your HR information system (HRIS) can be used to maintain a list of closures and holidays.

 Year-Round Activities to Improve Employee Engagement

-Employee engagement holidays aren’t your only means of bringing employees together.
-Smaller, less involved traditions and events can also help boost engagement and morale.
-Here are some ideas for year-round activities to improve employee engagement:
+Employee engagement holidays aren’t your only means of bringing people together.
+Smaller, less involved traditions and events can also help foster engagement and morale year-round:

-• Birthday and anniversary celebrations: Celebrate employees' birthdays and work anniversaries with small parties, decorations, or simple gestures to show appreciation.
+• Birthday and anniversary celebrations: Celebrate employees' birthdays with small parties, decorations, or simple gestures like having your team sign large greeting cards to boost morale.

-• Work anniversary gifts: Provide small gifts or tokens of appreciation to employees on their work anniversaries.
+• Work anniversary gifts: Provide small gifts or tokens of appreciation to employees on their work anniversaries to show appreciation for their tenure and company loyalty.

 • Wellness challenges: Organize friendly wellness challenges, such as step-count competitions or healthy eating challenges.